Calgary & Alberta Tesla Buying Guide 2026: No PST, Real Costs

 - Tax advantage: Alberta’s lack of provincial sales tax means you pay only 5% GST — close to $4,000 less than Toronto on a typical Model Y.

-- Rebates and fees: the $5,000 federal EVAP rebate most likely won’t apply to a Tesla, and you’ll pay Alberta’s $200/year EV fee at each plate renewal.
+- Rebates and fees: the $5,000 federal EVAP rebate applies to exactly one Tesla — the Model Y RWD at $49,990 (skip the $1,300 tow package or you lose it); budget for Alberta’s $200/year EV fee at each plate renewal.

 - Running costs: cheap, deregulated electricity (~12¢/kWh) plus a growing Supercharger network make a Tesla inexpensive to run in Alberta — install home charging if you can.